 These unsafe practices are widespread in the healthcare industry and IT departments rarely have the bandwidth of time and resources to do anything about it.
 Many healthcare organizations lack even the most basic mobile device management (MDM) & BYOD tools, policies, and processes.

-Appknox is a third party tool that helps enterprises to tackle such security issues.
+Appknox is a third-party tool that helps enterprises to tackle such security issues.
 It detects loophole and vulnerabilities in the mobile apps and report the problems.
 It also gives a compliant solution for you to fix these issues.

-Understand HIPAA requirements, and formulate a compliance plan
+5. Understand HIPAA requirements and Healthcare compliance

 As I highlighted in my previous post, HIPAA compliance alone is not sufficient to build a rock solid security system.
 Though HIPAA is a standard compliance for healthcare industries, its law in itself is not foolproof in keeping the data safe.
 A good example of this is encryption.
 Though the law does mention about the Encryption but also leaves an element of uncertainty.